 If you’re a business owner, it’s tough not to think of your company.
 With every company that gets sold, you’re likely wondering: “How much is my company worth?”

 That being said, when it comes to creating valuations for a private company, there are four popular and commonly accepted frameworks.
-Below, we outline how each of these concepts works in theory and highlight some of the strengths and pitfalls of each valuation method.
+Below, we outline how each of these concepts works in theory and highlight some of the strengths and pitfalls of each business valuation method.

 1. Earnings-Based Valuations:

 The most common way to calculate the value of a company is by looking at past profitability and future earnings potential.
 Earnings-based valuation methods allow potential buyers to better forecast the potential risks and returns of purchasing a company, and are most suitable for stable, profitable businesses.

 Earnings-based valuations are one of the simplest and most prolific business valuation methods.
 Take a look at earnings over a specific time period (usually several years or more) and assume that future earnings growth will remain similar.

 If you’re a smaller startup or small business with expected profitability in the near future, it’s a simple way to showcase your projected growth in a clean, easy-to-understand fashion.

 But just because the formula is straightforward doesn’t mean it’s mindless—earnings-based valuations require a deep understanding of the business to justify the price tag.